-While not all states require someone giving a tattoo to have a license, most of them have license requirements of some kind.
+While not all states require someone giving a tattoo to have a license, most of them have training or apprenticeship requirements of some kind.
 Additionally, some cities or municipalities have adopted ordinances that apply to tattooing that may add requirements beyond those required by the state.
 In many states, it is a crime to give someone else a tattoo without having a proper state or local license, training, or supervision.

-In addition to licensing requirements, the National Conference of State Legislatures reports that at least 45 states have adopted laws prohibiting minors from getting tattoos or piercings.
+Most states also make it a crime to give a minor (younger than 18) a tattoo.
 Some of these laws are blanket prohibitions against anyone giving a tattoo to a minor, while others allow for minors to get tattoos if they have the permission of a parent or guardian.

-While some states impose only minor penalties for someone who tattoos without a license, the penalties in other states and in some circumstances can be very severe.
-Not only can you face incarceration and significant fines, but if you are professional tattoo artist or someone aspiring to be one, your ability to practice your profession can be seriously limited if not permanently derailed.
+While some states impose only minor penalties for someone who tattoos without a license, the penalties in other states and in some circumstances can be more severe.
+Not only can you face incarceration and significant fines, but if you are a professional tattoo artist or someone aspiring to be one, your ability to practice your profession can be seriously limited if not permanently derailed.

 If you are facing criminal charges relating to tattooing, speak to a local criminal defense lawyer.
 A lawyer can help you under the criminal legal system, as well as possible professional repercussions for having a criminal record.